 Information about the WiFi timing is located under the following resources:

-Agent Details - In the wireless tab of each WiFi Beez the user can review the results of the latest connections performed.
-Each bar represents a connection attempt, where each of the three phases is has a different color.
+In the wireless tab of each WiFi Beez the user can review the results of the latest connections performed.
+Each bar represents a connection attempt, where each of the three phases has a different color.
 A blue dot on the far right column represents the latest or active connection attempt.

 In the WiFi details of a specific WiFi network is reported a table that reports the number of passed and failed attempts for each WiFi connection phase, along with their timing.
 The timing data is dynamically updated based on the time window selected.
 The pass/fail numbers represent the aggregate numbers of the latest completed attempt of the agents assigned to this Wifi network (regardless of the time window selected).